saran-shabd/event-creator/README.md

-# Event Creator for Mext
+# Event Creator Service for Mext

-This module was a part of an internship I did at [Mext](https://www.mext.in).
+This module is part of [Mext](https://www.mext.in), created for professors to create and organize events in college.